MeltwaterArchive/datasift-java/README.md

 License
 -------

-All code contained in this repository is Copyright 2011 MediaSift Ltd.
+All code contained in this repository is Copyright 2011-2012 MediaSift Ltd.

 This code is released under the BSD license.
 Please see the LICENSE file for more details.

 Changelog
 ---------

+* v.2.0.0 Added onConnect and onDisconnect events (2012-05-28)

+  The IStreamConsumerEvents and IMultiStreamConsumerEvents interfaces now contain callbacks for onConnect and onDisconnect events.
+These MUST be implemented in your event handler.

 * v.1.3.4 Added SSL support for HTTP streams (2012-05-15)